AppFair/appfair.github.io/index.md

 The current model of how an app gets from a developer to a consumer/user is to have a single intermediary “store” that serves as the clearinghouse for all apps that can be installed on a certain vendor's device.
 The user generally trusts the vendor (colored gold in the diagram), and thereby transitively trusts any app creator (colored orange) whose app makes it through to the storefront.

-The App Store vendor does not require access to the source code of the app creator, and so trust is maintained through the contractual relationship between the two parties that provide economoic and legal consequence to the App Creator for discovered bad behavior (such as malware, viruses, spyware, etc.).
+The App Store vendor does not require access to the source code of the app creator, and so trust is maintained through the contractual relationship between the two parties that enables a dependent economoic relationship and legal consequence to the App Creator for discovered bad behavior (such as malware, viruses, spyware, etc.).

 Such remediation is often effective but can be unevenly applied due to subjective factors and priorities on the part of the App Store vendor.
 The consequence is that many applications advertised in the centralized stores and untrustworthy or outright malicious.
+In addition, the App Store vendor may enact policies that are hostile to both the end-user as well as the app creator, such as advertising, tracking, and the imposition of economic rents or “taxes” on all commerce that flows through their domains.

 ```mermaid
 flowchart LR